 What is F Stop, and how does it affect photo quality?

-In traditional cameras, this “blurry background” effect is created by a narrow depth of field.
+In traditional cameras, a narrow depth of field creates this “blurry background” effect.
 The depth of field refers to the area in focus, in relation to the distance between the camera and the subject.
 This parameter is determined by four factors: aperture, sensor size, focal length, and the subject’s distance from the camera.
 The main factor is usually the aperture of the lens, though.
 A wider lens aperture will narrow down the depth of field, blurring out more of the foreground and background, hence creating a better bokeh.
 This is where the term F Stop comes from.

 In the case of the iPhone, the cameras and software determine how far everything is in the picture.
 If you tell it to recreate bokeh with a wider F Stop, it will artificially blur out anything outside the area that should be in focus.
 Because modern smartphone cameras are getting so good at determining all factors, results can be pretty good.

 As with anything on iPhones, controlling the F Stop on iPhones is very simple.
 You just have to know where to look.
 Let’s show you how it’s done.

 - You’ll see an icon in the top-right corner with an F. Select it.

 - A new slider will show up by the shutter button.
 Slide it left or right to control the “depth.”

 - Make your selection and take a picture.